 Log in to SH-StudyWeb A few days after you have registered, you will be able to log in to Södertörn University’s learning management system, SH-StudyWeb.
 You can log in to SH-StudyWeb via sh.se/studentenglish.
 It is a good idea to click your way around and become familiar with how it works.
 Read more about SH-StudyWeb

 Collect your SH-Card You can collect your SH-Card after you have an SH-Account (login details) and have registered.
-You can collect your SH-card by the big entrance by the auditorium from 17 January to 21 January, 08:00-16:00.
+You can collect your SH-card by the big entrance by the auditorium on floor 3 from 16 January to 20 January, 08:30-16:00.
 You must present valid ID.
 After 21 January you can collect your SH-card at Infocenter.
 Read more about what your can do with your SH-Card

 Are you on a waiting list?
 Admission from the waiting list happens when someone who has been admitted to a course or programme turns down their place.
 Based on selection results, people are called for places in turn.
 Not everyone who is admitted to a course or programme actually starts, so some of them accept more people than they have places for.
 This means that they do not start calling people from the waiting list as soon as someone decides not to start.
 In cases where the university deliberately admits too many students on a course, the first person on the waiting list will not automatically by admitted when someone in the same selection group decides to leave the course.
 This place is taken by someone in the group of extra admissions.
 Many academic schools also send letters about roll-call and registration along with practical information to everyone who has been admitted and those on the waiting list who have a chance of being admitted.
 This information says what you need to do to keep your place on the course or on the waiting list.
 Roll-call/registration are obligatory and you will lose your place if you do not complete them.